pclambert/website/content/software/stpm2_standsurv/standardized_survival_centiles.md

 I drop those with missing stage information (`stage == 0`).
 I am investigating all cause survival (`status=1,2`).

-I fit a model that includes stage, sex and age (using a rectriced cubic splines).
+I fit a model that includes stage, sex and age (using a rectricted cubic splines).
 I assume proportional hazards, but if I relax this assusmption the syntax for `stpm2_standsurv` would be identical.
 Stage is classified as localised, regional and distant and is modelled using two dummy covariates with localised as the reference category.

 ```stata